I recently stole a circular saw. Right out of the back of a ute. It was just lying there, in public view, and I thought, “I’ll have that”.

 Yes, copyright protection has a limited lifespan, but chances are we’re not talking about stealing from Charles Dickens here.

-Copyright law, at its most basic, says that content creators have the right over how their content is used.
+Copyright law, at its most basic, says that content creators have a fundamental right over how their content is used.
 This includes where it is displayed, in what context, who is given credit for it, and the right to receive any income from that content.

 And we’re not just talking artists, writers and composers here.
 Everyone has a right to copyright protection, be it a blog, a note in your handbag, a snapshot, a design for a widget: the law states that a person has automatic copyright in any works they create, as soon as it is fixed in a medium.
 Save a document to your hard drive: it’s copyrighted.
 Take a picture with your phone: it’s copyrighted.